Alphabetic Table of Runs

 kayak optimum 1000 cfs at take-out estimate 40% of the Eel (DOS)

-Brandy Creek above Whiskeytown Reservoir end of road to Brandy Creek picnic area class V or V+ 2 miles,
+Brandy Creek above Whiskeytown reservoir end of road to Brandy Creek picnic area class V or V+ 2 miles,

 1 day